lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 Of course, there are issues when you attack these sources.
 I already mentioned the grayness of these arguments.
 You will definitely be able to find patches of truth in the information provided and will wonder why I am being so diligent with my attacks.
-I don't need theories with doubtful validity claiming *"17 life energies from sun that gives you food"* to convince me of Sun's role.
+I don't need theories with doubtful validity claiming '*17 life energies from sun that gives you food*' to convince me of Sun's role.
 Just a simple reminder of photosynthesis will do.

 ## 3. Disregard